bitnami/charts/bitnami/etcd/README.md

 <!--- app-name: Etcd -->

-# Bitnami package for Etcd
+# Bitnami Secure Images Helm chart for Etcd

 etcd is a distributed key-value store designed to securely store data across a cluster. etcd is widely used in production on account of its reliability, fault-tolerance and ease of use.